elign/vcl-assignment/readme.md

 5. **Fetching All Student Information:**

-   - Endpoint: `GET /api/students`
+   - Endpoint: `GET /api/staff/students`
    - Description: Retrieves a list of all student information stored in the database.

 6. **Fetching Information of a Specific Student:**
-   - Endpoint: `GET /api/students/:studentId`
+   - Endpoint: `GET /api/students`
    - Description: Retrieves detailed information of a specific student identified by the provided student ID in the URL.

 ### Database Requirements